-The application cycle begins in July for entry into the Pharm.D. program in the Fall semester of the following year.
+The application cycle begins in July for entry into our Doctor of Pharmacy program in the Fall semester of the following year.
 Carefully review our Admission Requirements and evaluation criteria in order to put your best foot forward.

 Required Steps in the Application Process

-Official transcripts from all accredited U.S. institutions attended must be submitted with the Transcript Request Form directly to PharmCAS from each institution, including high school dual enrollment credit.
+Official transcripts from every accredited U.S. institutions attended must be submitted directly to PharmCAS from each institution, including high school dual enrollment credit.
 More information regarding transcripts can be found here.

 This checklist can help you gather the right materials as you prepare your application.
 The application fee is submitted directly to PharmCAS when you submit your application.